Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Numerical Simulations

 \subsection{Reverse Core Tracking}

 One of the main goals of this work is to quantitatively analyze the evolution of the prestellar cores that form in the simulations.
 To accomplish this, we track the position of cores backward in time, starting from the collapse time $t_\mathrm{coll}$ at which a sink particle forms.
 First, we load the snapshot immediately before $t_\mathrm{coll}$ and find the local minimum of $\Phi$ closest to the birth position of the sink, which defines the center of the prestellar core.
 We then examine the gravitational potential structure around the center, schematically illustrated in \cref{fig:contours_schematics}.
 As one moves further out from the center, isosurfaces of the gravitational potential form saddle points where they touch the same isosurface surrounding nearby potential minima (e.g., points A and B in \cref{fig:contours_schematics}).
 We define the maximum ``tidal radius'' $r_\mathrm{tidal,max}$ as the distance to the nearest saddle point, beyond which the gravitational field is significantly affected by neighboring structures and a ``core'' cannot be considered as a single, relatively isolated entity.
 We also define the average tidal radius $r_\mathrm{tidal,avg}\equiv [3 \mathcal{V}_\mathrm{leaf}/(4\pi)]^{1/3}$ where $\mathcal{V}_\mathrm{leaf}$ is the volume enclosed by the gravitational potential isosurface touching the nearest saddle point (i.e., the gray shaded region in \cref{fig:contours_schematics}).
+We find that the ratio $r_\mathrm{tidal,max}/r_\mathrm{tidal,avg}$ varies from $1.5$ (10th percentile) to $2.9$ (90th percentile), with a median value $2.1$.